-The PI software suite includes the following components:
+The PI Software Suite includes the following components:

 - Drivers for use with NI LabVIEW software

 - Dynamic program library for GCS

 - PIMikroMove

 - PC software for updating the firmware of the C-867

-- PI Update Finder for updating the PI Software Suite
+- PIUpdateFinder for updating the PI Software Suite

 - USB driver

-Installing the PC Software in Linux
+Installing the PC software on Linux

 - 1. Unpack the tar archive from the /Linux directory of the data storage device to a directory on your PC. - 2.
-Open a terminal and go to the directory where you unpacked the tar archive. - 3.
-Log in as superuser (root privileges). - 4.
-Enter ./INSTALL to start the installation.
-Pay attention to lower and upper case when entering commands. - 5.
+Open a terminal and go to the directory to which you have unpacked the tar archive. - 3.
+Log in as a superuser (root privileges).

+- 4. To start the installation, enter ./INSTALL Pay attention to capitalization while entering the command. - 5.
 Follow the instructions on the screen.